Redefining leadership in classical music: a three-year conducting program designed to nurture the next generation of women and non-binary conductors

 Photo by Glenna Turnbull

 *In Canadian orchestras with budgets over 5 million dollars.
-Roles including Music Director, Assistant Conductor, Associate/Resident Conductor, and roles such as MD Emeritus, Artist Partner (OM), Principal Guest Conductor, Artist-In-Residence and Community Ambassador, Principal Pops Conductor, Principal Education Conductor & Community Ambassador.
+Roles include Music Director, Assistant Conductor, Associate/Resident Conductor, and roles such as MD Emeritus, Artist Partner (OM), Principal Guest Conductor, Artist-In-Residence and Community Ambassador, Principal Pops Conductor, Principal Education Conductor & Community Ambassador.
 Correct as of Jan 2022.

 **As deemed by Orchestras Canada.
 Correct as of Jan 2022.